JoeYves/Employee-Data-Sql-Portfolio/Dataset Cleaning.md

 *Duplicates checking:*

-We have to make sure that our dataset does not contain some repeatings data in its columns.
+<p>We have to make sure that our dataset does not contain some repeatings data in its columns.</p>

 ```sql
 SELECt  Emp_ID,Name,count(Name) from Project_Practice.data_cleaning1